Tyresius92/js-nand2tetris/src/gates/types/README.md

 ### AluOptions

 This is part of the input arguments to the Arithmetic Logic Unit.
+These represent the options which control what the ALU does with the two input buses.

 ### AluResult

 This defines the output shape of the Arithmetic Logic Unit.
+It contains the output bus, as well as 2 additional bits which flag if the output equals zero or negative.